If you talk to a lot of people, today, they'll have you believe that they were in

 Hvis Lyset Tar Oss (1994)

-it up as I imagined it to be an E.P., since there were only four songs, and I was reluctant to go through the trouble of finding
+passed it up as I imagined it to be an E.P., since there were only four songs, and I was reluctant to go through the trouble

-it for so few songs.
-Thankfully, I had a friend that had a copy and introduced me to the first song on a lengthy car ride,
+of finding it for so few songs.
+Thankfully, I had a friend that had a copy and introduced me to the first song on a lengthy

-one night.
-Some time later, when I found myself face to face with this masterpiece in a Swedish record store (Sound Pollution),
+car ride, one night.
+Some time later, when I found myself face to face with this masterpiece in a Swedish record store (Sound

-is amazing to think of the fact that the first three albums, and an E.P., were all recorded within a span of only eight months,
+It is amazing to think of the fact that the first three albums, and an E.P., were all recorded within a span of only eight

-yet so much musical progression takes place.
-This album was released on Misanthropy Records as the Count was chained in a
+months, yet so much musical progression takes place.
+This album was released on Misanthropy Records as the Count was chained

 (1857- 1914) called "Fattigmannen" (The Pauper), and it suits the music, being beautiful yet sorrowful.